9/11 Memorial & Museum Marks 19th Anniversary of the Attacks

-Visiting the Newly Reopened 9/11 Memorial Museum: What You Need to Know
+Visiting the 9/11 Memorial Museum: What You Need to Know

-The 9/11 Memorial Museum is now open five days a week as a one-way visitor experience with new health and safety measures in place and ongoing operational changes to ensure a safe Museum experience.
+The 9/11 Memorial Museum is now open five days a week with new health and safety measures in place and ongoing operational changes to ensure a safe Museum experience.
 All visitors must wear CDC-approved masks and purchase tickets in advance for timed visits that allow for social distancing.
-Museum capacity is limited to 25 percent.
+Museum capacity is limited for safe social distancing.

 Temperature screening for Museum visitors before entry is one of the many operational changes we are making to honor our commitment to keep visitors and staff safe.